Logo Copyright © 2007 NCCG - All Rights Reserved

 Q. That is a new concept for me.
 I assumed that there would only be one universal law in the Millennium.

-A. It is the will of Yahweh that we live the whole Torah - as Christ Himself said, there are different rewards in heaven, different categories of obedience and privilege based on the way we chose to live in Him.
-It was for this reason that He said that those who failed to observe the least of the commandments would be called least in the Kingdom of Heaven (Jn.14:2; Mt.5:19).
+A. It is the will of Yahweh that we live the whole Torah - as Yah'shua (Jesus) Himself said, there are different rewards in heaven, different categories of obedience and privilege based on the way we chose to live in Him.
+It was for this reason that He said that those who failed to observe the least of the mitzvot (commandments) would be called least in the Kingdom of Heaven (Jn.14:2; Mt.5:19).

 Q. And Paul said, did he not, that there were different kinds of resurrection?

-A. Yes, four basic categories.
-A resurrection to damnation (Jn.5:29), and three heavenly resurrections which compare in their spiritual brightness and glory to the heavenly bodies we see - the star, the moon and the sun (1 Cor.15:40-42).
-And no doubt there are degrees within these.
+A. Yes, several categories.
+A resurrection to damnation (Jn.5:29), and three heavenly resurrections which compare in their spiritual brightness and glory to the heavenly bodies we see - the stars, the moon and the sun (1 Cor.15:40-42).
+And no doubt there are degrees within at least the stellar category as by analogy the stars have different brightnesses when viewed from earth.
 Paul talks about a "third heaven" (2 Cor.12:2) and the apocryphal Book of Enoch, which is quoted in the New Testament, speaks of seven.

 You will have observed amongst Christians - and even within the Messianic assemblies - that people are all obeying to different degrees.
 That is our free choice, and on the basis of that free choice, we will one day be rewarded.
-It also follows that if we are disobedient in any area or Torah, large or small, that this gives Satan and his demonic angels rights to blind and harass.
-What is most pleasing to Yahweh is that we are obedient in all things, blameless and righteous, because in that way He can not only give us maximum protection down here but can shower blessings and rewards upon us in equal measure, both here and/or the eternities.
+It also follows that if we are disobedient in any area of Torah, in large or small matters, that this gives Satan and his demonic malakim (angels) rights to blind and harass.
+What is most pleasing to Yahweh is that we are obedient in all things, blameless and righteous, because in that way He can not only give us maximum protection down here but can shower blessings and rewards upon us in equal measure, both here and/or in the eternities.

 Q. It's ironic that those who claim to have everything, even to walking in the very presence of Yahweh, seem to be obeying the least!

 A. Absolutely, yes.
-They talk about "being saved" and "eternal security" and yet walk in disobedience.
-The Torah reveals whether we are sinning or not - that's its stated purpose in the New Testament.
-If you're still not obeying on the level of the Ten Commandments you're in serious trouble already if you claim to be a follower of the Lord Yah'shua (Jesus).
-Didn't He obey every commandment?
+They talk about 'being saved' and 'eternal security' and yet walk in disobedience.
+The Torah reveals whether we are sinning or not - that's one of its stated purposes in the New Testament.
+If you're still not obeying on the level of the Ten Commandments you're in serious trouble already if you claim to be a follower of the Master Yah'shua (Jesus).
+Didn't He obey every mitzvah (commandment)?
 Didn't He tell us to follow His example?

 Q. It's pretty difficult to walk in Torah alone, don't you think?

 A. Ah, now there's a very important observation, because you can't.
-Torah- observance is not only personal but corporate.
+Torah-observance is not only personal but corporate.
 Israel is a community which regularly assembles.
 And the closer they are to Yahweh the more they want to be together, because "togetherness" is the Messianic Way - not togetherness for togetherness' sake but together with Yahweh in His Ruach (Spirit).
-You can only live the first part of the "Golden Rule" (or "Royal Law" as Paul calls it - Jas.2:8), and the first Five Commandments, as a "solo Christian" - the rest requires people!
+You can only live the first part of the 'Golden Rule' (or "Royal Torah/Law" as Paul calls it - Jas.2:8), and the first Five Commandments, as a 'solo Christian' - the rest requires people!

 A. The degree of intimacy and fellowship we are able to enjoy is always based on the mutual degree of Torah-faithfulness.
-"Birds of a feather flock together" and churches form around the degree of obedience their founders and current leaders are willing to give to the Most High.
-Furthermore, you cannot live Torah as an "independent church" but only as a collection of assemblies.
+"Birds of a feather flock together" and churches and messianic assemblies form around the degree of obedience their founders and current leaders are willing to give to El Elyon (the Most High).
+Furthermore, you cannot live Torah as an 'independent church' but only as a collection of assemblies.
 The New Testament Messianic Community was, and is, not only about individual congregations, but a fraternity of congregations under a single apostolic mantle.

-I've brought along a letter sent to me by a lady from Arkansas - she is not a member of NCCG but regularly reads our sermons.
+I've brought along a letter sent to me by a lady from Arkansas to show you - she is not a member of NCAY but regularly reads our sermons.
 This is what she wrote in response to the sermon I shall be giving tomorrow on the Sabbath about Sukkot:

 "I just had not fully realized the impact of Passover and how important the faith is to be obedient.
 I have never missed a Passover in my walk with the Father but I just now finally realize why I think he prompted and helped me in getting there.
 Thank you so much for this sermon and the reminder of how great our Heavenly Father is and he loves us so much even though we may not fully understand his ways".

-Q. So there's a kind of spectrum of "spiritual affinity", do you think?
-The more you are obedient, the more you become welded together with the Body of Christ?
+Q. So there's a kind of spectrum of 'spiritual affinity', do you think?
+The more you are obedient, the more you become welded together with the Body of Messiah?

 A. Oh yes, and a hundred times 'yes'!
-Yah'shua's (Jesus') High Priestly Prayer in the Garden of Gethsemane was passionately filled with the desire that His disciples would dwell in echad unity (oneness) with one another, just as He was one with Yahweh His Father (Jn.17).
-This "bringing together", this "uniting", this "togetherness" is the heart and life of Torah.
+Yah'shua's (Jesus') High Priestly Prayer in the Garden of Gethsemane was passionately filled with the desire that His talmidim (disciples) would dwell in echad unity (oneness) with one another, just as He was one with Yahweh His Father (Jn.17).
+This 'bringing together', this 'uniting', this 'togetherness' is the heart and life of Torah.
 It is the Law of a Nation - a Covenant People - deeply in love spiritually with Yahweh through His Messiah and deeply in love spiritually with one another.
-So deep is this love they cannot bare to be away from one another!
-If you read the Book of Acts you will discover that this love between the disciples was so great that they gathered together every day!
-And it was by this love - love manifested in togetherness - that they became known.
+So deep is this ahavah (love) they cannot bare to be away from one another!
+If you read the Book of Acts you will discover that this ahavah (love) between the talmidim (disciples) was so great that they gathered together every day!
+And it was by this shavah/agapé (love) - love manifested in togetherness - that they became known.
 They worshipped, worked, and ate together as much as they could, and it was not long before they realised, under apostolic leadership, that the most desirable way to live was in a gathered community.
-The Jerusalem saints lived like that.
-They pooled all their belongings and placed it at the apostles' feet for distribution as the Ruach (Spirit) gave revelation.
+The Jerusalem qodeshim (saints, set-apart ones) lived like that.
+They pooled all their belongings and placed them at the apostles' feet for distribution as the Ruach (Spirit) gave revelation.

 Q. Do you think it is just a lack of obedience that keeps people apart?

 A. No, but it is a major part of it.
 People are afraid because they maybe have had bad experiences in intimate contact with other people, especially in our cold and callous world where abuse is becoming the norm.
-The moving force to bring people into community must always start with love and purity.
-They must see that there is this love and that it is desirable.
+The moving force to bring people into community must always start with ahavah (love) and purity.
+They must see that there is this ahavah (love) and that it is desirable.
 Then obedience will become more and more spontaneous for them.
 But at some point they do have to trust Yahweh's Torah and not see it as a millstone around their necks.

 Q. May see Torah as a burden ...

-A. It is a burden if you don't start with a love relationship with Yahweh and are unacquainted with grace.
+A. It is a burden if you don't start with a ahavah-love-relationship with Yahweh and are unacquainted with grace.
 Yah'shua (Jesus) says that His cross - His burdens - are light, but that must always be understood to be a relative things.
 Most unbelievers would flee from the ministry of suffering we bear.
-And that is because you cannot bear it unless you have the Spirit of Christ within you.
-It is the revelation of His love and the presence of His Ruach (Spirit) that makes the cross light, because He is the one supporting it.
-There have been times in my life when I have been under the burden of crushing desperation and within seconds He has lifted it - not taken it away, but helped me bear it in such a way as though it seems He is bearing it all by Himself.
+And that is because you cannot bear it unless you have the Ruach haMashiach (Spirit of Christ) within you.
+It is the revelation of His ahavah (love) and the presence of His Ruach (Spirit) that makes the cross light, because He is the one supporting it.
+There have been times in my life when I have been under the burden of crushing desperation and within seconds He has lifted it - not taken it away, but helped me bear it in such a way as though it seems He was bearing it all by Himself.

-Q. What you are saying is that we not only need to come to Torah from the right direction - from love - but that we in a way have to be fed it in proportion to our ability to receive it?
+Q. What you are saying is that we not only need to come to Torah from the right direction - from ahavah (love) - but that we in a way have to be fed it in proportion to our ability to receive it?

 A. That seems to be what the Council of Jerusalem decided.
-They realised that a whole way of life which their ancestors had been living for centuries couldn't suddenly be dumped on the formerly pagan Gentiles.
+They realised that a whole way of life which their ancestors had been living for centuries couldn't suddenly be loaded wholescale on the formerly pagan Gentiles.
 Like little children who can only manage milk, the meat must come later (Heb.5:12-14).
-Of course, external habits can be developed which then become natural and desirable to them as they grow older ... or fall away from them if they have not discovered the law behind Torah.
+Of course, external habits can be developed which then become natural and desirable to them as they grow older ... or fall away from them if they have not discovered the ahavah (love) behind Torah.
 For Torah to have any meaning at all there must first be an encounter with the Almighty.
-And once this has been received, there must be a living encounter with people.
-Love must flow between the individual, his God, and those in the family of God like an electric circuit in a building.
-By interacting with believers and unbelievers, they soon see the loving nature behind the commandments - why adultery and theft is harmful and the bringer of sorrow.
+And once this has been achieved, there must be a living encounter with people.
+Ahavah (love) must flow between the individual, his Elohim (God), and those in the family of Elohim (God) like an electric circuit in a building.
+By interacting with believers and unbelievers, they soon see the loving nature behind the mitzvot (commandments) - why adultery and theft is harmful and the bringers of sorrow.
 It is therefore perfectly right to begin with the simple things and let the details take care of themselves to some extent.

 Q. What about alcohol?
 How do you teach children about that?

 A. Firstly, by example.
 They have to see the blessedness of not having it in the home, and be taught of the destructive effects it has on society.
 As far as Torah is concerned, the alcohol ban is a priestly one.
 Under the Mosaic Covenant, alcohol was not permitted of those priests on duty in the temple.
-That is a type of our bodies - they being the temple of the Ruach haQodesh (Holy Spirit) (1 Cor.6:19).
-Under the Old Covenant a Priest could drink alcohol off-duty, provided it was in moderation.
-But we live under a New and Better Covenant (Heb.7:22; 8:6) - we are all Priests in the making and our bodies are the temples of Yahweh.
+That is a type of our bodies - the body being the temple of the Ruach haQodesh (Holy Spirit) (1 Cor.6:19).
+Under the Old Covenant a Cohen (Priest) could drink alcohol off-duty, provided it was in moderation.
+But we live under a New and Better Covenant (Heb.7:22; 8:6) - we are all Cohenim (Priests) in the making and our bodies are the temples of Yahweh.
 If we are living in the Ruach (Spirit) we should be living in that priestly office always, for we are a Royal Priesthood of Believers (1 Pet.2:9).

 Q. Alcohol is not mentioned in the Ten Commandments ...

-A. No, nor are many other things, but that is because they are categories of commandments.
-They are known as the ten debarim or "ten Words".
-Yah'shua (Jesus) Himself is called the (singular) Word (Jn.1:1) but we all know that the concept of Dabar (Word) is not simply a single unit in a sentence - dabar conveys a whole range of meanings depicted as one - it's another echad concept - one in many, and many in one.
-Some people translate dabar (or the Greek equivalent logos) as "reason" or "intent", the spoken as well as the unspoken.
+A. No, nor are many other things, but that is because they are categories of mitzvot (commandments).
+They are known as the ten devarim or "ten Words".
+Yah'shua (Jesus) Himself is called the (singular) Davar (Word) (Jn.1:1) but we all know that the concept of Davar (Word) is not simply a single unit in a sentence - davar conveys a whole range of meanings depicted as one - it's another echad concept - one in many, and many in one.
+Some people translate davar (or the Greek equivalent logos) as 'reason' or 'intent', the spoken as well as the unspoken.
 It contains a whole cluster of meanings, rather like a galaxy which is both a single entity as well as being composed of millions of other entities called stars.
-The dabar or "Word" could also be rendered Torah.
+The davar or "Word" could also be rendered Torah.

 Q. "In the beginning was the Torah" ...?

-Q. In the New Covenant Church of God (NCCG) people enter progressive and deeper covenants of obedience.
+Q. In NCAY people enter progressive and deeper covenants of obedience.
 Can you explain how this works for us?

 Q. And presumably this Submissiveness to Yahweh's Torah is what qualifies them for Priesthood Orders?